Bug report #14447

 Thanks for debugging and the detailed explanation.
 After deleting all tiny polygons the tracing tool is working properly.
 I've assigned the ticket to Saber Razmjooei (see http://www.lutraconsulting.co.uk/blog/2016/02/16/qgis-trace-digitising/).

-#4 Updated by Saber Razmjooei almost 5 years ago
+#4 Updated by Saber Razmjooei over 5 years ago

 - Assignee changed from Saber Razmjooei to Martin Dobias